margaretmf/margaretmf.github.io/innovation-images&sounds.md

 (1) Paints, colors in the hotel
 (2) The snow outside with the civil engineering work (3) School buses
-(4) Red lights on the back of a line of trucsk in order (5) Christmas trees in the hotel lobby
+(4) Red lights on the back of a line of trucks in order (5) Christmas trees in the hotel lobby

 ### **Sounds** ###